Working with IWDG Consulting gives you access to Ireland’s most qualified and experienced team of researchers, surveyors and analysts.

 Darren Craig: is a graduate of Galway-Mayo Institute of Technology with an honours degree in Applied Aquatic Ecology.
 He has been involved with the Irish Whale and Dolphin Group since 2009 and has experience in cetacean research in Ireland, Australia and Africa.
 Darren is an experienced MMO and PAM operator and has worked on offshore, inshore and land based projects both for research and for mitigation during seismic surveys.

-Clowie Russell is the Marine Mammal Ecologist on the Alexandra Basin Re-development project for Dublin Port.
+Clowie Russell is the IWDG Marine Mammal Ecologist working on the Alexandra Basin Re-development project on behalf of Dublin Port.
 She completed a BSc (hons) in Marine Science in NUIG and has been a member of the IWDG since 2012.
 She is a qualified JNCC Marine Mammal Observer with experience inshore, offshore and land based monitoring for both research and mitigation purposes.

-Paddy O’Dwyer has been a member of the Irish Whale and Dolphin Group since 2010.
+Paddy O’Dwyer has been a member of the IWDG since 2010.
 He received a first class honours degree in Applied Freshwater and Marine Biology from the Galway-Mayo Institute of Technology.
-He is a JNCC accredited Marine Mammal Observer with experience in inshore, offshore and land based monitoring as well as aerial surveys.
+He is a JNCC accredited Marine Mammal Observer with experience in inshore, offshore and land based monitoring as well as aerial surveys and extensive experience of harbour porpoise surveys.

 Meadhbh Quinn graduated from University College Cork with a BSc Hons in Zoology, and shortly after began working as a research assistant with the Shannon Dolphin and Wildlife Foundation, where she first became actively involved with IWDG.
 She is an accredited JNCC Marine Mammal Observer with experience in inshore, offshore and land based monitoring surveys for research and mitigation purposes, as well as experience with fisheries and fisheries bycatch surveys.